carloshenriquefbf/country-comparator/README.md

 # CountryComparator

-CountryComparator is a tool for helping you visualize countries data and compare it to other countries!
+CountryComparator is a tool for helping you visualize countries' data and compare it to other countries!

 # Instructions: